eclipse-sw360/sw360/README_DOCKER.md

 ```

 ***WARNING*** - X-frame is enabled wide open for development purposes.
 If you intend to use the above config in production, remember to properly secure the web server.

-### Liferay Redirects

-Liferay by default for security reasons do not allow redirect for unknown ips/domains, so is necessary to add your domain or ip to the redirect allowed lists in the Liferay Control Panel

-As admin, go to Control Panel -> Instance Settings -> Content Data -> Pages

-Decide to use:

-**IP based** - List of ips you want to allow tro redirect

-**Domain based** - List of domains you want to allow redirect